Are common prescription medications available in Negombo?

 - What should I pack when moving to Negombo?

-- What are healthcare services like in Negombo?
+- What is life like in Negombo?

 - What are medical services in Negombo like?